yodertv/Reminders/doc/README.md

 - Support addvertisments.
 - Dynamically provision new users.

-#Work in progress
+### Version 0.3.0 (12.2.2015)
+- Fixing build and tagging v0.3.0.
+Major release because of all the dependancies that were upgrades.
+- Server running 5.1.1.
+- Rolled the devEnvironment back to node v4.2.2 and npm 2.14.7.
 - Upgraded node and npm to the latest 5.1.0 and 3.3.12 respectively.
 - Solved (Bug#22)
-- Deployed to nodjitsu and modulus fails to connect to mongolab dbs with auth failures.
+- Deployed to nodjitsu, while modulus fails to connect to mongolab dbs with auth failures.
 (Bug#22)
 - Tested at merchants wifi.
 Worked from iPhone on AK's local area net.
 - Made an attempt to fix (Bug#18).
 Hard to reproduce.
 Put the insert in the callback of the drop(), but noticed that dropping an empty collection resulted in an error so ignoring drop errors.
 - Then completed the refatoring.
 - Refactored to use express with minimal changes.
-- Added "logDate" build prop to make bake
+- Added "logDate" build prop to make bake step.
 - Formated the logger output.
 - Tested w/ Mongodb v3.0.1.
 Worked with upgraded mongjs.
 - Added db to list for old version of mongo installed on katrinas-macbook-air.